DataDog/documentation/content/en/dashboards/ddsql_editor/reference/statements.md

 SELECT * FROM my_long_hosts_table_name as hosts
 {{< /code-block >}}

 When an alias is provided in a `FROM` item, it completely hides the actual name of the table or function.
-In the above example, the remainder of the DQLExpr must refer to `my_long_hosts_table_name` as `hosts`.
+In the above example, the remainder of the DQL expression must refer to `my_long_hosts_table_name` as `hosts`.

 ## Ordinals